International Summer Externships

 School of Veterinary Medicine

-Criteria for the 2014 International Summer Externship Travel Funds
+Application information and selection criteria for the 2015 International Summer Externship Travel Funds.

 Click here for the application: Microsoft Word version (doc).
-For best results use Firefox and Adobe Acrobat X Pro; initially save blank application to desktop, work off of saved desktop version.
-Once final version is saved as a pdf, submit as an e- mail attachment to firstname.lastname@example.org.
+For best results use Firefox and Adobe Acrobat X Pro; initially save blank application to desktop and work off of the saved desktop version.
+Once final version is saved as a pdf, submit as an e- mail attachment to Eileen English at email@example.com.